 Ron has also served the Wylie ISD, Socorro ISD, Texas City ISD, Lamar Consolidated ISD, Judson ISD, and many others as a consultant in educational mindset, systems and processes.

-Ryan Agard is a well-known music clinician, consultant, and adjudicator in Texas.
-Previously, he was a successful and dynamic high school band director for 18 years.
+Mr. Ryan Agard has been a successful high school band director for 18 years.
 He was the founding director of the Dawson High School Band in Pearland, Texas proudly serving the community for 11 years.
-He is responsible for a 200% increase in program enrollment (up to approximately 300 students) since the school opened.
-In their inaugural year of 2007, Mr. Agard led the Dawson High School Wind Ensemble consisting of only 9th and 10th grade students to the prestigious Texas Music Educators Association’s Honor Band competition and were named 2nd runner up in the 3A division.
+In their inaugural year of 2007, Mr. Agard led the Dawson High School Wind Ensemble consisting of only 9thand 10thgrade students to the prestigious Texas Music Educators Association’s Honor Band competition and were named 2ndrunner up in the 3A division.
 They were also TMEA Honor Band finalists in 2011 and 2013 when the band was in the 4A division.
-In the summer of 2018 his ensemble finished first place in the TMEA Area H Honor Band competition in the 6A division.
 Under his direction, the Wind Ensemble has received numerous superior ratings at music festivals and UIL contests, and was even invited to perform at Music for All’s National Concert Band Festival in 2010 and 2013.
-Mr. Agard led the Dawson Eagle Marching Band to receive superior ratings at every UIL Marching Band Contest they attended since the school’s opening and advanced to the UIL State Marching Band Contest each year possible.
+Mr. Agard has led the Dawson Eagle Marching Band to receive superior ratings at every UIL Marching Band Contest they have attended since the school’s opening and advanced to the UIL State Marching Band Contest each year eligible.
 Of significance, they qualified and advanced to the preliminary round of the 4A UIL State Marching Band Competition in 2009.
-In 2011 they finished eighth place in the finals competition and in 2013 they finished seventh place.
-Since moving to the 6A division, the band qualified for State in 2014 and 2016.
-The band always finished in the top 8 to 12 percent of high school band programs in Texas.
+In 2011 they finished eighth place in the state finals competition and in 2013 they finished seventh place.
+Since moving to the 6A division, the band qualified for State in 2014 and 2016 proudly representing the Pearland Independent School District.

 Prior to Dawson High School, Mr. Agard was the Director of Bands at Stephen F. Austin High School in Sugar Land, Texas for two years where he also led the Honors Band to perform at the Music for All National Concert Band Festival in 2006 and 2010.
-He was also the co-conductor of the symphony orchestra assisting with orchestra concerts, competitions, and musicals.
-Prior to this, he was the assistant band director for five years and was named Stephen F. Austin High School New Teacher of the Year.
+Prior to this, he was the assistant band director for five years and was even recognized as the New Teacher of the Year for the campus.